Crafting the Shopify admin

 The Shopify admin should teach everyone—first time users and experts—how to become better at their work.

 Focus on the critical, actionable content for each screen by understanding the specific tasks merchants need to complete.
-Draw merchants’ attention to the information they need to make smarter choices about their business.
+Draw merchants’ attention to the information they need to make smart choices about their business.

 Help merchants avoid errors